krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which serverless option is based on developing and executing small snippets of code?
+Q. Which serverless option is based on developing and executing small snippets of code?
 ```
 ```
 Cloud Functions